tact-lang/tact-sublime/README.md

 }
 ```

-Additionally, you can disable all snippets and suggestions provided by this plugin and leave everything to LSP.
+Additionally, you can disable all snippets and suggestions provided by this (and other) packages and leave everything to LSPs.
 To do so, set `"inhibit_snippet_competions"` to `true` right after `"clients"` in the same settings (**Preferences: LSP Settings** in the command palette):

 ```json
 {